Binary Search Tree in Action (Basic Operations)

 }

-LeetCode problem 701 "Insert into a Binary Search Tree" is exactly this problem:
+LeetCode problem 701, "Insert into a Binary Search Tree," is about this:

 You are given the root